-Take the train at JR Shonan-Shinjuku Line.
+At Shinjuku train station, take the JR Shonan-Shinjuku Line.
 If the train is bound for Zushi (逗子), this train will make a stop at Kamakura (about one hour’s ride from Shinjuku).
-If the train is bound for Odawara, transfer at Ofuna station, taking the Yokosuka Line bound for Zushi (alight train at Kamakura station).
+If the train is bound for Odawara, you need to transfer at Ofuna station, taking the Yokosuka Line bound for Zushi (alight at Kamakura station).
 For other methods, refer to this page.

 How to get around Kamakura:

 I took different buses at Kamakura station (it’s both the train & bus stations), here’s the itinerary and transport methods.
 Sorry, I don’t remember the bus numbers!